 As we already know, the process of induction occurs when an emf source is applied by a continuous change in the magnetic flux.
 The mutual inductance is an effect of the laws of induction of Faraday, while self-inductance is an effect of the laws of induction of Faraday of a device coming on itself.
 The inductor is a circuit or a device component which exhibits the self-inductance.

 Consider the above circuit having a battery, a resistor, and a switch.
-The switch can either have the battery in the series connection to the circuit, or can remove the battery from the circuit.
+The switch can either have the battery in the series connection to the circuit or the battery can be removed from the circuit.
 When the switch is closed, the current jumps to the maximum value and when the switch is opened, the value of current decreases immediately.

 When an inductor is added in series with the resistor of the circuit, we come to observe changes in the current.
 The role of an inductor in the circuit is to oppose the change in the magnetic flux, i.e the inductor does not allow the spontaneous changes in the current.
 When we close the switch of the circuit, there is a gradual increase in the value of current to a maximum value.
 When we open the switch, removal of the battery, the inductor voltage causes the current to reduce gradually to the value of zero again.